 UMS 2013 photos, review of Sunday: Born in the Flood, Lord Huron and moreBy John Wenzel | July 22nd, 2013 | 1 Comment »

 The 13th annual Denver Post Underground Music Showcase didn’t stumble or crash to a close on Sunday, the fourth consecutive day of live music, beer, sweat, tacos and pizza along the South Broadway corridor.
 It ran full-speed into the next work week.

 Rowboat, a derivative but agreeable classic rock-styled trio playing the open-garage door space of Gozo, gave its set everything it had, preferring to end the long (long, long) weekend with a howl instead of a wimper.
 The sunburned, bleary, and smiling few dozen who surrounded the act gave as much back, cheering heartily while clutching beers and mixed drinks and plastic cups of ice water, shaking heads and hands.

 We’re not sure where he was going when he invoked Noah’s Ark while talking about “the flood,” but the fact that he sounded a bit, ahem, looser than usual hinted that maybe he was drinking some of the water around the fest.
-The kind that came in cans and pint cups.
-A tired but game-looking Rateliff led the brothers Meese and original born member Joseph Pope through a rollicking set of songs from Born’s catalog, closing with the crowd favorite “Anthem.”
+The kind that came in 12-ounce cans and plastic pint cups.
+A tired but game-looking Rateliff led the brothers Meese and original born member Joseph Pope through a rollicking set of songs from Born’s catalog, closing with the never-gets-old crowd favorite “Anthem.”

-On the absolute last note, singer, horn player, keyboardist, and bassist Marc Hobelman triumphantly threw open the garage door behind the band without even looking at it, signaling the end of the set and, most importantly, opening up a route for the band and its fans, to load out after the exhausting weekend.
+On the absolute last note, singer, horn player, keyboardist, and bassist Marc Hobelman triumphantly threw open the garage door behind the band without even glancing at it, signaling the end of the set and, most importantly, opening up a route for the band to load out after the exhausting weekend.
 Like that old friend you only see once a year, The UMS will wreck your house, get you drunk and ultimately save your life in one sweaty blur, leaving you reeling and exhausted and a few days away from wishing it would come back again already.

 Seth McConnell is a member of YourHub at The Denver Post and a regular contributor to Reverb.